The Difference between Memorial Day & Veterans Day

 Posted: May 27, 2019

-Many people thank their veteran friends/family members for their service on Memorial Day, confusing this particular day of reflection with Veterans Day.
-If you are not familiar with the difference, this article is for you.
+Many people thank their veteran friends/family members for their service on Memorial Day, confusing that particular day of reflection with Veterans Day.
+I mean, a thank you is a kind gesture regardless, but if you are not familiar with the difference between the two holidays, this article is for you.
 All of our past and present military members are the reason we are able to hunt, fish and trap, so there’s no need to wait for a holiday to thank and remember them.

 It may not be easy for some people to admit, but certain national holidays often get a little muddled—namely, Memorial Day and Veterans Day.
 In fact, the U.S. Department of Veterans Affairs sees the confusion often enough that they spelled out the distinction on their website.
 The two days are held six months apart: Veterans Day is celebrated every November 11, and Memorial Day takes place on the last Monday of May as part of a three-day weekend with parades and plenty of retail sales promotions.
 You probably realize both are intended to acknowledge the contributions of those who have served in the United States military, but you may not recall the important distinction between the two.
 So what’s the difference?